James Blundell (physician): Early years

 James Blundell was born in London.
 His father's name was Major Blundell and his mother was Sarah Ann Haighton.
 Major owned a company called Major Blundell and Co.
 Haberdashers, and Drapers in London.
+He was home-tutored by Reverend Thomas Thomason in classical education.
+He entered medical course at the United Southwark Hospitals (St Thomas' and Guy's hospitals).
+He specialised in anatomy and surgery under Astley Cooper, and then in midwifery (obstetrics) under John Haighton.
+Haighton, who had developed several instruments still used today for the delivery of babies, was his maternal uncle and lived with him during his medical course, and became a major influence in Blundell's career.

-Like his uncle, who had developed several instruments still used today for the delivery of babies, James specialized in the field of obstetrics.
-Later he graduated from the University of Edinburgh Medical School with his MD in 1813.
-A year later he began his career in London by lecturing on midwifery and physiology.

-By 1818, he succeeded his uncle and became the lecturer on both subjects at Guy's Hospital where his classes on obstetrics and the diseases of women were reported to be the largest in London.
+Blundell obtained his MD degree in 1813 from the University of Edinburgh Medical School.
+A year later he began his career in London by lecturing on midwifery and physiology at St Thomas' and Guy's hospitals.
+By 1818, he succeeded his uncle Haighton and became the lecturer on both subjects at Guy's Hospital where his classes on obstetrics and the diseases of women were reported to be the largest in London.
+In 1823, he became Professor of Physiology and Obstetrics, succeeding his uncle.

 Blood transfusion work

 In 1818, Blundell proposed that a blood transfusion would be appropriate to treat severe postpartum hemorrhage.
 He had seen many of his patients dying in childbirth, and was determined to develop a remedy.
 However, he was also familiar with the work of Leacock in Edinburgh, who said that the transfer of blood from one species would be harmful to another.
 Therefore, Blundell conducted a series of experiments using animals, and observed that as long as the blood was transfused quickly, a transfusion would be successful with a syringe even after it had been collected in a container.
 He also discovered the importance of letting all the air out of a syringe prior to the transfusion.

 Article on transfusions by Dr. Blundell in The Lancet, from 1829.

 Blundell performed the first successful human-to-human transfusion in 1818.
 In 1829, he reported this transfusion in an article in the medical journal Lancet.
-In another human-to-human transmission in 1825, Dr. Blundell extracted four ounces of blood from the arm of the patient's husband using a syringe, and successfully transfused it into the patient.
+In another human-to-human transmission in 1825, Blundell extracted four ounces of blood from the arm of the patient's husband using a syringe, and successfully transfused it into the patient.
 Over the course of five years, he conducted ten documented blood transfusions, five of which were beneficial to the patients, and published these results.
 During his life, he also devised many instruments for the transfusion of blood, many of which are still in use today.

-He became the author of Researches Physiological and Pathological in 1824 and wrote two papers on abdominal surgery and blood transfusion, both edited by S. Ashwell.
+He became the author of Researches Physiological and Pathological in 1824 and wrote two papers on abdominal surgery and blood transfusion, both edited by Samuel Ashwell.
 Later publications include Principles and Practice of Obstetrics in 1834 and Observations on some of the More Important Diseases of Women in 1837.
 In using the uterine sound for diagnostic purposes, he was considered more advanced than other obstetricians of the day.